-The siding is known for its natural beauty, superior strength, along outstanding durability.
+The siding is known for its natural beauty, superior strength, along with outstanding durability.

-Roseburg’s product DuraTemp® is made from wood – from a 100% renewable, environmentally friendly resource.
+Roseburg’s product DuraTemp® is made from wood – a 100% renewable, environmentally friendly resource.

 And it can be used for houses, sheds, and other outdoor buildings.

 When it comes to coloring or refinishing the material, keep in mind that, DuraTemp siding is available pre-primed with exterior latex primer.

 Therefore, it’s not necessary to stain or paint the material with any kind of vinyl acrylic exterior paint.